 - 1. Open Microsoft Hyper-V Manager. - 2.
 Click New > Virtual Machine in the Actions panel. - 3.
-When you are prompted for a location for the VM, choose the volume that is on the LUN that you created in "Configuring storage."
+When you are prompted for a location for the VM, choose the volume that is on the LUN that you created in "Configuring storage" on page 25.